 |Issue Ages||Through age 59|

-As an MOAA member under age 60, you and your family are eligible for coverage.
-Your spouse is eligible as long as he/she is under age 60 and not legally separated or divorced from you.
+Retired National Guard and Reserve members under age 60 and covered by TRICARE Retired Reserve.
+You can also enroll your spouse or children without enrolling yourself.
+Your spouse is eligible as long as he/she is under age 65 and not legally separated or divorced from you.
 Your unmarried children are eligible if they are under age 21 (23 if enrolled full-time in higher-learning or 26 if enrolled in TRICARE Young Adult).
 You and your family must not yet be eligible for Medicare.
 Member and Spouse cannot duplicate coverage by enrolling as dependents of each other.

 Your MEDIPLUS protection will not be canceled due to claims or a change in your health, and you cannot be singled out for a rate increase.
 Your coverage continues as long as you pay your premiums when due, keep your Military Officers Association of America (MOAA) membership, remain ineligible for Medicare and the MEDIPLUS master policy remains in force.
 Your dependent’s coverage will remain in effect as long as your coverage is active, premiums are paid, and they meet eligibility requirements.
 Your spouse is eligible for coverage as long as they are not legally separated or divorced from you.

-These TRICARE Supplements do not cover: 1.) injury or sickness resulting from war or act of war, whether war is declared or undeclared; 2.) intentionally self-inflicted injury; 3.) suicide or attempted suicide, whether sane or insane (in Missouri, while sane); 4.) routine physical exams and immunizations, except when: a) rendered to a Child who is less than 6 years of age; or b) required for school enrollment (but not sports physicals) by a Child aged 5 through 11; or c) ordered by a Uniformed Service: (1) for a Covered Spouse or Child of an Active Duty Member; (2) for such spouse or child’s travel out of the United States due to the Member’s assignment; 5.) domiciliary or custodial care; 6.) eye refractions and routine eye exams except when rendered to a child up to 6 years from his or her birth; 7.) eyeglasses and contact lenses; 8.) prosthetic devices, except those covered by TRICARE; 9.) cosmetic procedures, except those resulting from Sickness or Injury while a Covered Person; 10.) hearing aids; 11.) orthopedic footwear; 12.) care for the mentally or physically incapacitated if: a) the care is required because of the mental or physical incapacitation; or b) the care is received by an Active Duty Member’s child through the TRICARE Extended Care Health Option (ECHO); 13.) drugs which do not require a prescription, except insulin; 14.) dental care unless such care is covered by TRICARE, and then only to the extent that TRICARE covers such care; 15.) any confinement, service, or supply that is not covered under TRICARE; 16.)
-Hospital nursery charges for a well newborn, except as specifically provided under TRICARE; 17.) any routine or newborn care except Well Baby Care, as defined; 18.) expenses which are paid in full by TRICARE; 19.) any part of a covered expense which the Covered Person is not legally obligated to pay because of payment by a TRICARE alternative program; and 20.) any claim under more than one of the TRICARE Supplement Plans, or under more than one Inpatient Benefit or more than one Outpatient Benefit of the TRICARE Supplement Plans.
-If a claim is payable under more than one of the stated Plans or Benefits, payment will only be made under the one that provides the highest coverage, subject to the Pre-Existing Conditions Limitation.
-21.) any expense applied to the TRICARE Outpatient Deductible, TRICARE Point-of-Service Deductible, Retiree Inpatient-Only Supplement Deductible or Retiree Inpatient/Outpatient Supplement Deductible.
+These TRICARE Supplements do not cover: 1.) injury or sickness resulting from war or act of war, whether war is declared or undeclared; 2.) intentionally self-inflicted injury; 3.) suicide or attempted suicide, whether sane or insane.
+The Policy limits coverage for: 1) routine physical exams and immunizations, except when: a) rendered to a child up to 6 years from the child’s birth; or b) ordered by a Uniformed Service: i)for a Covered Dependent of an Active Duty Member; ii)for such Dependent’s travel out of the United States due to your assignment; or c) required for school enrollment (but not sports physicals) by a Covered Child aged 5 through 11; 2) domiciliary or custodial care; 3) eye refractions and routine eye exams except when rendered to a child up to 6 years from the child’s birth; 4) eyeglasses and contact lenses; 5) prosthetic devices, except those covered by TRICARE; 6) cosmetic procedures, except those resulting from Sickness or Injury, while a Covered Person; 7) hearing aids; 8) orthopedic footwear; 9) care for the mentally or physically incapacitated if: a) the care is required because of the mental or physical incapacitation; b) or the care is received by an Active Duty Member’s child who is covered by the TRICARE Extended Care Health Option (ECHO); 10) drugs which do not require a prescription, except insulin; 11) dental care unless such care is covered by TRICARE, and then only to the extent that TRICARE covers such care; 12) any confinement, service, or supply that is not covered under TRICARE; 13) Hospital nursery charges for a well newborn, except as specifically provided under TRICARE; 14) any routine newborn care except Well Baby Care; 15) any expense or portion thereof which is in excess of the Legal Limit; 16) expenses in excess of the TRICARE Catastrophic Cap; 17) that part of any Covered Expense which is in excess of the TRICARE Allowed Amount, except as otherwise stated in the plan benefits; 18) expenses which are paid in full by TRICARE; 19) any expense or portion thereof applied to the TRICARE Outpatient Deductible; 20) purchase of a wheel chair, hospital type bed, or other durable equipment, unless TRICARE determines that purchasing the equipment costs less than renting it; 21) any part of a Covered Expense which the Covered Person is not legally obligated to pay because of payment by a TRICARE alternative program; 22) any claim under more than one of the TRICARE Supplement Plans.
+If a claim is payable under more than one plan or benefit, payment will only be made under the provision that provides the highest coverage.

 Important Information Regarding Veterans' Administration (VA) Hospitals — TRICARE supplement insurance policies pay benefits only after TRICARE has first reviewed and approved the expense.
 A review by TRICARE results in a TRICARE Explanation of Benefits ("EOB").
 Many VA Hospitals currently do not submit their claims through TRICARE.
 Only claims TRICARE processes, resulting in an EOB, are subject to benefits under Hartford Life and Accident Insurance Company's TRICARE supplement insurance policies.
 If you use VA facilities for your care, please be aware of this TRICARE supplement policy requirement.